 - As your child grows, they will get care as needed from experts from surgery, gastroenterology and our Aerodigestive Program, which focuses on problems that affect both breathing and swallowing.

 - Some babies with TEF/EA have other health problems at birth.
-Seattle Children’s ranks among the best in all 10 pediatric specialties rated by U.S. News & World Report in 2018.
-We are the only hospital in the Northwest to do so.
+Seattle Children’s ranks among the best in all 10 pediatric specialties rated by U.S. News & World Report in 2019.
+We are the only pediatric hospital in the Northwest to do so.